fifonik/ElegooNeptuneThumbnailPrusaMod/README.md

 ## How to Setup PrusaSlicer for Post-Process Scripts

 - 'Printer Settings' / 'G-code thumbnails' -- put something like `200x200` (do not go too high as the image ingected in script by PrusaSlicer will be resized to 200x200 by the script anyway);
-- 'Printer Settings' / 'Format of G-code thumbnails' -- select PNG or JPG (it may also work with QOI but I have not tested it);
+- 'Printer Settings' / 'Format of G-code thumbnails' - select PNG or JPG (it may also work with QOI but I have not tested it);
-- 'Print Settings' / 'Post-processing scripts' -- specify path exeutable: `"C:\ElegooNeptuneThumbnailPrusaMod\thumbnail.exe";`
+- 'Print Settings' / 'Post-processing scripts' - specify path to executable: `"C:\ElegooNeptuneThumbnailPrusaMod\thumbnail.exe";`

 <img src="images/printer_settings.png" width="720" />
 <img src="images/printer_settings.png" width="720" />

-PrusaSlicer should now run the exe when you export your g-code.
+PrusaSlicer should now run the thumbnail.exe when you export your g-code.
-In case of any issues check `thumbnail.log` first.
+In case of issues - check `thumbnail.log`.

-If you do not specify any options, the first thumbnail from g-code file will be used: decoded, resized to 200x200 + 160x160, encoded into new format and baked back into g-code file.
+If you do not specify any options, the first thumbnail from g-code file that is bigger than 100x100 will be used: decoded, resized to 200x200 + 160x160, encoded into new format and baked back into g-code file.

 If PrusaSlicer is configured to add more than one thumbnail into g-code file, you can specify what thumbnail the script should use with option:
 `--image_size WIDTHxHEIGHT`